Puducherry CM N Rangasamy Declares Assets Worth Rs 27.99 Crore | Politics

 Puducherry CM N Rangasamy Declares Assets Worth Rs 27.99 Crore

-N Rangasamy, Chief Minister of Puducherry, declared assets worth Rs 27.99 crore in an affidavit to the Election Commission.
-His assets include immovable properties in Thattanchavady valued at Rs 27.78 crore.
-He has liabilities totaling Rs 35 lakh and no criminal proceedings against him.
+AINRC founder and Puducherry CM N Rangasamy has declared assets of Rs 27.99 crore in an affidavit to the Election Commission.
+His assets include non-agricultural land and residential buildings, while his liabilities total Rs 35 lakh.
+He filed nominations for the upcoming Assembly polls, seeking to retain his seat.

 - Country: